Fire and rescue services

 More information:

-The local currency is the Malawi Kwacha (MWK).
+The local currency is the Malawi Kwacha (MWK) and the economy is largely cash based.

 Declare any foreign currency when you arrive and depart.
 This covers all forms of currency, not only cash.
-When you leave, authorities will take any foreign currency you didn't declare on entry.
+When you leave, authorities may take any foreign currency you didn't declare on entry.

 Ask Malawian authorities for advice if you want to export currency.

-The $US is the most easily exchanged foreign currency.
-Some hotels and restaurants will accept payments in $US.
+The US dollar is the most easily exchanged foreign currency.
+Some hotels and restaurants will accept payments in US dollars.

 Credit cards and traveller's cheques aren't widely accepted in Malawi.
 Before you arrive, ask your host, hotel or tour operator about the best ways to pay.